MasaCMS/documentation/02_content/04_m-tag/01_inline-tag.md

 # Inline tag

 When creating content in Masa CMS you use the `[masa]` tag for rendering dynamic content.
-This is very powerfull way to
+This is very powerfull way to acces CFML and Masa functionality.

 ## Examples
 You can use CFML functions inside your `[masa]` tag: